npc227/GrowYourGardenCSE264/Server/SERVER_README.md

     "display_name":"optionally something different",
     "biography":"optional biography",
     "reports":0 //I would recommend not setting this since it is how many reports a user has recieved }`

+### /posts
+Adds a post to the database.
+Only works if a valid user id is given *EXAMPLE JSON*
+`{
+    "user_id":-1,
+    "title":"A cool post made by an admin", "text_content":"Some cool text content"
+}`

 ## PUT ROUTES